Disclaimer: Nope, no way, doesn't belong to me.

 "Being careful is what has kept me alive."
 He met her steady gaze and hoped she understood.
 Did she even have a clue that sometimes the CIA hunted its own?
 "I'm trying to do the same for you."

 "Why?" she whispered.
 It was the second time that morning he'd stepped past the careful professional barrier they'd built between them.
+The first time had been when he brought her breakfast.

 "Because for the last eighteen months you've kept me healthy."
 There was more, but he wasn't about to explain it to her.
 He'd been part of Treadstone before she came aboard and he knew that she treated the agents differently.
 He'd heard her fight with Conklin on one occasion.
 The boss wanted his men to be nothing more than automatic killers, Parsons had argued that in order to keep their cover and their sanity, they needed to be human beings as well.
 For that, alone, he felt he owed her his life.